fan2/mkdocs/docs/blog/posts/arm/arm-arch.md

 comments: true
 ---

-`ARM` 最初的简称是 *Acorn RISC Machine*。ARM 使用的内核与指令集并不一一对应。
+`ARM`'s original abbreviation was *Acorn RISC Machine*.

-1990年11月，Acorn、Apple 和 VLSI 共同出资创建了 ARM。Acorn RISC Machine 也正式更名为 *Advanced RISC Machine*。

-ARM11 之后，ARM 处理器内核不再以 ARM 作为前缀。但 `ARM` 这个单词并没有在 Cortex 系列中消失，Cortex的三大系列 *M-R-A*，合起来就是 ARM。
+The cores and instruction sets used by ARM do not correspond one-to-one.

+In November 1990, Acorn, Apple and VLSI jointly funded the creation of ARM.
+Acorn RISC Machine has also been officially renamed *Advanced RISC Machine*.

+After ARM11, ARM processor cores no longer have the ARM prefix.
+But the word `ARM` has not disappeared from the Cortex series.
+The three major series of Cortex, *M-R-A*, together are ARM.

 <!-- more -->